Armenian Stuffed Pumpkin with Rice and Fruit (Ghapama)

 Bake in a preheated oven for an hour.
 Check for doneness by testing the pumpkin’s flesh near the lid area.

-How to Serve Ghapama
+Best Way to Serve Ghapama

 Ghapama – Armenian Stuffed Pumpkin with Rice and Fruit